 "According to the "Contact Us" page on their website, they are located in Sugar Hill, GA, USA.
 I first bought thread from them at the SCA event Gulf Wars in MS a few years ago at the recommendation of other bobbin…"

 "For people who are still looking for metal tear drop spangles, Tied to History carries them but when they get them in they sell out quickly.
 I got 2 packs the last time they were in stock.
 I suggest checking their pages frequently or…"

 "I think you are right about the date, but I can't point to a particular thing that makes me think so.
 It is reminiscent of LePompe laces, but I don't think I've seen that particular design in LePompe."

 "I just found this 2014 discussion of spangles and thought you all might be interested in a piece of lace I bought recently.
 It was in a group of metal laces identified as mid-19th C, and that's what the rest looked like.
 This piece however is…"

 What is your primary lace interest?
-Check more than one.
+Feel free to check more than one.

 lace maker, lace historian, lace teacher